Sumo Deadlift vs Conventional – Introduction

 Because the wide stance allows you to maintain a more upright torso, reducing the moment arm, which is the distance between the weight and your base of support.

-If you have issues with your lower back, the barbell sumo deadlift could be your best choice.
+If you have issues with your lower back, the barbell sumo deadlift could be the better choice.

 In contrast, the upright torso position in sumo deadlifts suggests that they are more quad-dominant.